si74/PersonalSetup/README.md

 # PersonalSetup
-how I set up my dev environment
+how I set up my dev environment for MacOSX